Fixed point theorems of various nonexpansive actions of semitopological semigroups on weakly/weak* compact convex sets: Preliminaries

-\begin{Theorem}[Ryll-Nardzewski {\cite[Theorem 3]{RyllNar67}}] Let $S\times A\to A$ be a continuous affine $\tau$-distal action of a semitopological semigroup $S$ on a compact convex subset $A$ of a locally convex space.
-Suppose there exists a nonempty compact subset $K$ of $A$ such that $s.K\subset K$ for all $s\in S$.
-Then there is a common fixed point of $S$. \end{Theorem}
+\begin{Theorem}[see {\cite[Theorem 4.1]{Namioka72}}] Let $S\times K\to K$ be a continuous affine action of a semigroup $S$ on a compact convex subset $K$ of a Hausdorff locally convex space $(E,\tau)$.
+Suppose there exists a nonempty compact subset $A$ of $K$ such that $s.A\subset A$ for all $s\in S$ and the action of $S$ on $A$ is $\tau$-distal.
+Then there is a common fixed point of $S$ in the convex hull of $A$. \end{Theorem}

 We also consider other classical function spaces on $S$ instead of $\operatorname{LUC}(S)$.
 Let $\operatorname{AP}(S)$ (resp.\ $\operatorname{WAP}(S)$) be the subspace of $\operatorname{CB}(S)$ consisting of \textit{almost periodic} (resp.\ \textit{weakly almost periodic}) functions; namely those $f$ for which the set $\left\lbrace l_sf: s\in S\right\rbrace$ is relatively compact in the norm (resp.\ weak) topology of $\operatorname{CB}(S)$.
 In general, we have